guutz/symbiont-workspace/.docs/markdown-compatibility.md

 > **Critical**: This document defines the markdown syntax contract between content sources (Notion, Tiptap) and the Symbiont CMS markdown processor

+> **Architecture Note**: Feature detection (syntax highlighting, math, images) should happen during content ingestion (Notion→DB or Tiptap→DB sync) and be stored in the database as feature flags.
+The markdown processor itself does NOT track features.
+See `.docs/feature-detection-architecture.md` for implementation details.

 ## Overview

 Symbiont CMS content comes from two sources: